We use cookies to help provide you with the best possible online experience.

 NHS App integration

-Registered patients who are NHS App users will be able to access and use the functionality available through E-Consult via the NHS App, providing patients with greater accessibility to health care and advice from the Practice.
+Registered patients who use the NHS App can access and use the online services functionality through the app, giving them greater accessibility to healthcare services and advice from the practice.

-This integration has been commissioned by NHS England who along with the GP practice act as Joint Data Controllers for the data that is processed on E-Consult via the NHS App.
-It is important to note that NHS England has no access to your GP patient data as part of these arrangements.
+This integration has been commissioned by NHS England, who—together with the GP practice—act as Joint Data Controllers for the data processed through online consultations accessed via the NHS App.
+It is important to note that NHS England does not have access to your GP patient record as part of these arrangements.

 Summary Care Record (SCR)